Professional Membership Dues

 You have to include the value of the benefit in boxes A, G, I and L of the employee's RL-1 slip (see courtesy translation RL-1-T).

 We may consider that such a payment or reimbursement is not a taxable benefit if the facts show that the payment or reimbursement is entirely or almost entirely for the employer's benefit.
-This may be the case where an employee is not hired to practise his or her profession and does not perform any act pertaining to the profession, but is obliged by the employer, simply for prestige, to maintain a professional status recognized by law.
+This may be the case where an employee is not hired to practise his or her profession and does not perform any act pertaining to the profession, but you require the employee, simply for prestige, to maintain a professional status recognized by law.

 Professional liability insurance premiums